aricodes-oss/aricodes/content/posts/python-package-from-scratch.md

   • Installing black (21.5b1)
 {{< /code >}}

 Now we need to configure `black` for our project.
-We're writing in modern (3.8+) Python here, so let's tell it that we wat that syntax.
+We're writing in modern (3.8+) Python here, so let's tell it that we want that syntax.
 We can also increase maximum line length by a little bit while we're here.

 To do this, we'll add a section to our `pyproject.toml` file.
 This section can be located anywhere within the file, but I like to put it at the bottom.